-Step 2 – Raw Materials
+Step 2 – Raw materials

-The second step is sourcing and purchasing the raw materials.
+The second step is sourcing and purchasing raw materials.
 Within our facilities, this would be in the form of sheet metal, carefully sourced with quality in mind and as local as possible to minimise our carbon footprint.

-Step 3 – Guillotine and Circle Cutting
+Step 3 – Guillotine and circle cutting

-The metal spinning process in short requires “blanks” that are produced from the raw materials that have been purchased.
+The metal spinning process, in short, requires 'blanks' that are produced from the raw materials that have been purchased.
 The blanks are cut and shaped by the Guillotine and Circle Cutting machinery we have in place within our factory.

-Step 4 – Metal Spinning
+Step 4 – Metal spinning

-The blanks are mounted on the CNC metal spinning lathe which are programmed to form the blanks into the desired lampshade design given to us from the customer.
+The blanks are mounted on the CNC metal spinning lathe which is programmed to form the blanks into the desired lampshade design given to us from the customer.
 Take a look at our lampshade case study to see an example of our work by clicking here.

-The Repetitive manufacturing process means the lampshades move uninterrupted from one step to the next.
+The Repetitive manufacturing process means the lampshades move uninterruptedly from one step to the next.
 If additional work is required, i.e. paint, this will turn the process into a discrete manufacturing process which we will explore in the next series.

-- Cost Efficiency - This process reduces costs to produce products or components.
+- Cost efficiency - This process reduces costs to produce products or components.

 - Resources are freed up – Based on the nature of the repetitive manufacturing process, time is solely spent on the manufacture of the products.
 The role of the operator in this instance is to maintain machinery

-- Low Skill level requirement – With machinery in use taking over complicated tasks, the level point of entry for new employees may potentially fall.
+- Low skill level requirement – With machinery in use taking over complicated tasks, the level point of entry for new employees may potentially fall.
 This can be advantageous in acquiring a large pool of potential candidates, and often a cheaper workforce.

-- Scheduling made easier – With the production rate set, scheduling is made easier and simpler for the company in question
+- Scheduling made easier – With the production rate set, scheduling is made easier and simpler for the company in question.

-- Production speeds are defined – The desired output can be achieved by adjusting the production speed
+- Production speeds are defined – The desired output can be achieved by adjusting the production speed.

-- Performance Visibility – The manufacturing process can be monitored from one location from start to finish
+- Performance visibility – The manufacturing process can be monitored from one location from start to finish.

-- Tear Downs – If there is a fault within the production line, or if the item is adjusted or changed, the production line would require a reassembly.
+- Tear downs – If there is a fault within the production line, or if the item is adjusted or changed, the production line would require a reassembly.
 This would have a significant impact on the costs for the manufacturer

-- Less Customisation – customers have little chance to customise and personalise their orders given the nature of the repetitive manufacturing process
+- Less customisation – customers have little chance to customise and personalise their orders given the nature of the repetitive manufacturing process

-- Low Skill Level – Although a low skill level can be advantageous, it can also be equally disadvantageous.
+- Low skill level – Although a low skill level can be advantageous, it can also be equally disadvantageous.
 This is because the process itself is monotonous and boring, and repeated work can lead to employees becoming uninspired and lead to a high labour turnover.

-- Customer Demand – There is a risk of not meeting customer demand or instead, overestimating customer.
+- Customer demand – There is a risk of not meeting customer demand or instead, overestimating customer.
 This is because demand is constantly changing, often impacted by external factors not controlled by the manufacturer.

 Find out more about Excell Metal Spinning Ltd on their member profile page here